cedric66/cks-exam-scenarios/apparmor-profile/step1/step.md

 * image: `busybox`
 * command: `sleep 1d`

 You will need to apply the profile to a Pod and verify that the container cannot perform any write operations.
-Apply the necessary annotations for this.
-After deployed, test it to the container and do some writable actions.
+Apply the necessary securityContext for this.
+After deployed, test it in the container and do some writa operations.

 <details>